-Not EVERYTHING on this list is super original, If it was, then as a first-time visitor, I would never have heard about any of these Copenhagen points of interest, now would I?
+Not EVERYTHING on this list is super original, If it was, then as a first-time visitor, I would never have heard about any of these unique things to do in Copenhagen, now would I?

 Well, I just hope that something on this list surprises you.
 And if not then what can I say?
 I guess I’m more normal than I think.